 No matter how much those words were important to the original writer, they didn’t tie up any ends.
 They just created new ones for the fans.
-I’m really glad that the woman finally got her words out.
-I just hope she didn’t just trample all over her fans to get them.
+I’m glad that the woman finally got her words out.
+I just wish she wouldn’t have trampled all over her fans to get them.
 If she doesn’t ever give us more, she’s ruined one of the greatest shows on television to date for millions of people.

 In the end, I loved seeing the beautiful cast of characters all over again.
 I hope I will see more of them.
 If not, I still have my DVD’s.